nenggala-project/rebranding-tools/README.md

 - ImageMagick

 ### Usaga
-Make sure your assets in ready in assets directory.
+Make sure your assets is already in assets directory.
 See directory tree to make sure your assets is saved properly.

 ```bash
 assets